 - Medication.
 Although medicines can often lessen general symptoms, such as headache, back pain, and seizures, the definitive treatment for AVMs is either surgery or focused radiation therapy.

-- Conventional surgery – Surgery involves entering the brain or spinal cord and removing the central portion of the AVM, including the fistula.
+- AVM Surgery – Arteriovenous malformation surgery involves entering the brain or spinal cord and removing the central portion of the AVM, including the fistula.
 This surgery is most recommended when an AVM is located in a superficial portion of the brain or spinal cord and is relatively small in size.
-AVMs located deep inside the brain generally cannot be approached through conventional surgical techniques because there is too great a possibility that functionally important brain tissue will be damaged or destroyed.
+AVMs located deep inside the brain generally cannot be approached through conventional surgical techniques, because there is too great a possibility that functionally important brain tissue will be damaged or destroyed.

-- Endovascular embolization – For this treatment, a surgeon guides a catheter through the arterial network until the tip reaches the site of the AVM, then injects a fast-drying glue-like substance, fibered titanium coils or a tiny balloon) that will travel through blood vessels and create an artificial blood clot in the center of an AVM.
-Since embolization usually does not permanently obliterate the AVM, it is usually used in conjunction with surgery or to radiosurgery to reduce the blood flow through the AVM and make the surgery safer.
+- Endovascular embolization – For this treatment, a surgeon guides a catheter through the arterial network until the tip reaches the site of the AVM, then injects a fast-drying, glue-like substance, (fibered titanium coils or a tiny balloon) that will travel through blood vessels and create an artificial blood clot in the center of the AVM.
+Since embolization usually does not permanently obliterate the AVM, it is typically used in conjunction with surgery or radiosurgery to reduce the flow of blood through the AVM and make surgery safer.

 - CyberKnife Radiosurgery – A non-invasive therapeutic approach often used to treat small AVMs that haven’t ruptured is radiosurgery, in which a beam of highly focused radiation is aimed directly on the AVM and damages the walls of the blood vessels making up the lesion.
 Orange County CyberKnife utilizes the newest technology in radiosurgery – the CyberKnife Radiosurgery System – to effectively treat AVMs.
 CyberKnife combines a flexible robotic arm with state-of-the-art imaging system to pinpoint the exact location of the AVM minimizing damage to surrounding tissue or organs.
 The flexibility allows CyberKnife to reach AVMs at hundreds of different angles.
 Over the course of the next several months, the irradiated vessels gradually degenerate and eventually close, leading to the resolution of the AVM.

-Find Out More About CyberKnife Treatment of AVMs
+Find Out More About CyberKnife Treatment & AVM Surgery